• Skip to primary navigation

 • Add a tablespoon of parsley or basil pesto for a bright, nutty and extra cheesy flavor.

-• A drizzle of balsamic glaze adds a taste of tangy, tart and sweet to these small mozzarella balls.
+• A drizzle of balsamic vinegar or glaze adds a taste of tangy, tart and sweet to these baby mozzarella balls.
+You can also add a sprinkling of red wine vinegar.

 • Roasted tomatoes are a great replacement for sundried tomatoes.